top of page

 • Jan 12

-A program designed around exploration rather than convergence would look materially different.
-Rather than organizing around a single dominant paradigm, it would treat fusion as a space to be systematically mapped.
-The objective would be to reduce uncertainty across multiple approaches in parallel, rather than to optimize one path toward viability.
-Progress would be measured less by proximity to a reactor design than by the closure of unknowns.
+A programme designed around exploration rather than convergence would look very different.
+Rather than organising around a single dominant paradigm, it would treat fusion as a space to be systematically mapped.
+Progress would be measured less by proximity to a reactor design than the closure of unknowns.

-Such a program would enforce divergence by design.
-Multiple confinement concepts—tokamaks, stellarators, compact tori, magneto-inertial systems—would be pursued at comparable institutional weight, not as symbolic hedges but as vehicles for generating decisive information.
+Such a programme would enforce divergence by design.
+Multiple confinement concepts — tokamaks, stellarators, compact tori, magneto-inertial systems — would be pursued at comparable institutional weight, not as symbolic hedges but as vehicles for generating decisive information.
 Designs would be selected for the clarity of the questions they pose and the diagnostic value of their failure.

 Failure, in this framework, would be an explicit output.
 Projects would be launched with defined termination criteria.
 Teams would be rewarded for demonstrating non-viability under specified conditions.
 Negative results would be treated as cumulative assets rather than quietly absorbed.

-This posture would also reorder fusion’s internal priorities.
-Instead of plasma performance dominating early-stage evaluation, first-order attention would be given to materials survivability under neutron flux, tritium handling, heat extraction, remote maintenance, and component replacement.
-These factors determine whether fusion can exist outside controlled laboratory environments.
-China’s own CFETR planning documents, which foreground tritium breeding ratios and neutron irradiation effects, implicitly acknowledge this reality.
+This posture would also reorder fusion's internal priorities.
+Instead of plasma performance dominating early-stage evaluation, first-order attention would be given to materials survivability under neutron flux, tritium handling, heat extraction, remote maintenance, and component replacement — the factors that determine whether fusion can exist outside controlled laboratory environments.
+China's own CFETR planning documents, which foreground tritium breeding ratios and neutron irradiation effects, implicitly acknowledge this reality.

-Finally, an exploratory posture would allow long-horizon questions to be pursued without the need to promise outcomes.
-Entire classes of ideas—aneutronic fusion, unconventional fuel cycles, time-dependent confinement—could be investigated as truth problems rather than commitments.
-The objective would be resolution, not optimism.
-None of this implies abandoning tokamak research, it indicates deferring convergence until the design space has been narrowed by evidence rather than habit.
-China has the structural capacity to attempt such an approach.
-That it largely does not is analytically significant.
+None of this implies abandoning tokamak research, it just means deferring convergence until the design space has been narrowed by evidence rather than habit.
+China has the structural capacity to attempt such an approach so the fact it does not is significant.
 Fusion, AI, and the management of uncertainty Fusion is not the only domain in which this posture appears.
-A similar logic shapes China’s approach to artificial intelligence, where development is consistently paired with control.
-Official discourse emphasizes application, governance and risk management alongside innovation, while deployment in government, enterprise and regulated sectors is treated as the primary objective.
+A similar logic shapes China's approach to artificial intelligence, where development is consistently paired with control.
+Official discourse emphasises application, governance and risk management alongside innovation, while deployment in regulated sectors is treated as the primary objective.
+Systems are evaluated less as speculative frontiers than as components to be embedded within existing administrative and economic structures.

-In Western benchmark-driven narratives, Chinese AI is often framed as constrained or lagging frontier capabilities.
-Domestically, however, optimization for deployability and governability reflects rational adaptation to regulatory and procurement realities, rewarding reliability and integration over unpredictable gains.
+In Western benchmark-driven narratives, Chinese AI is often framed as constrained or lagging at the frontier.
+Domestically, however, optimization for deployability and governability reflects rational adaptation to regulatory and procurement realities — rewarding reliability and integration over unpredictable gains.

 The analogy has limits.
 AI is fast-moving and diffuse; fusion is slow and irreducibly physical.
-But the recurrence of the same posture across such different domains suggests a preference for futures that can be specified in advance over those that must be discovered.
+But the recurrence of the same posture across such different domains suggests something more than coincidence: a preference for futures that can be specified in advance over those that must be discovered.
 Fusion as a problem of late modernity

-It is tempting to interpret fusion’s slow progress as a technical failure or a byproduct of geopolitical competition.
+It is tempting to interpret fusion's tardiness as a technical failure or a byproduct of geopolitical competition.
 Neither explanation is sufficient.
-The remaining obstacles are not primarily scientific, nor financial.
-They are institutional.
+In reality the remaining obstacles are not primarily scientific, or financial, but institutional.

-China’s case is particularly revealing not because it lacks capacity, but because it possesses it.
+China's case is particularly revealing because it possesses the necessary capacity.
 Few systems are as capable of absorbing failure, sustaining parallel exploration, or treating negative knowledge as a strategic asset.
-That China nonetheless gravitates toward orthodoxy in fusion suggests that the constraint is internal rather than imposed.
+That China nonetheless gravitates toward orthodoxy in fusion suggests the constraint is internal rather than imposed.

 Fusion, then, is not stalled at the edge of a breakthrough.
-It is stalled at the edge of a choice—not between technologies, but between epistemic postures.
+It is stalled at the edge of a choice between epistemic postures.
 Whether to continue privileging futures that can be specified in advance, or to reopen space for those that can only be discovered through sustained engagement with the unknown.

 bottom of page